Mona the Vampire: Broadcast and streaming

 The series was originally premiered in Canada on YTV on September 13, 1999, and later in France on France 3 on October 30, 2000.
-For Seasons 3 and 4, the series moved to Tiji.
-In the United Kingdom, the series aired on CBBC, and later on Pop for a brief period.
+For the last two seasons, the series moved to Tiji.
+In the United Kingdom, the series aired on Nickelodeon, CBBC, and later on Pop for a brief period.

-Despite its success in other territories, the series was not broadcast in the United States during its original run, though attempts were made in the early 2000s.
+Despite its success in other territories, the series was never broadcast in the U.S. during its original run, though attempts were made in the early 2000s.
 In 2009, Cookie Jar launched Jaroo, a streaming service that housed a majority of their animated properties, including the DIC library, which they had acquired the previous year.
 Mona was available to stream on Jaroo, being advertised as having its U.S premiere on the platform.
 The streaming service has since been discontinued.

-It would not be until 2011 when the series would finally make its U.S. broadcast premiere on This TV, as part of the Cookie Jar Toons children's programming block.
+It wouldn't be until 2011 when the series would finally make its U.S. broadcast premiere on This TV, as part of the Cookie Jar Toons children's programming block.
 The series would premiere on September 26, 2011, and would run until October 27, 2013.
 The block was discontinued four days later.

-Currently, the first season is available to stream for free on Tubi.
+Currently, the first season is available to stream on Roku and Tubi.
 The entire series in full is also available on iTunes, Vudu, and Google Play.

 Other media

 Home media

 During and after the show's run, several DVDs containing select episodes of the series were released, especially by Cookie Jar Entertainment.
 These DVDs sometimes included extra features, such as episode and language selection settings and voiced character descriptions by child voice actors.
 The complete first season was later released in North America by Mill Creek Entertainment, which featured select episodes from various Cookie Jar shows, including episodes from Busytown Mysteries, Horseland, Wimzie's House, Simon in the Land of Chalk Drawings, Happy Castle and The Wombles.

+In the UK, VHS and DVD releases were handled by Abbey Home Media and Direct Source Products.